 Consultation paper: Regulation of Australia's health professions: keeping the National Law up to date and fit for purpose

-Consultation on the second stage of reforms to the National Law is now open.
-We welcome your views on potential reforms included in the consultation paper:
+Consultation on the second stage of reforms to the National Law took place in 2018.
+Stakeholder views on potential reforms detailed in hte consultation paper were sought.

 Regulation of Australia's health professions: keeping the National Law up to date and fit for purpose (PDF)